“Constant improvement in quality and safety of radiology, radiotherapy and nuclear medicine through clinical audit”

-Importantly the BSSD, like its predecessor Directive, also specifically mandates carrying out clinical audit “in accordance with national procedures”, making clinical audit in support of implementation of BSSD requirements a legal necessity.
+Importantly the BSSD, like its predecessor Directive, also specifically mandates carrying out clinical audits “in accordance with national procedures”, making clinical audits in support of the implementation of BSSD requirements a legal necessity.
 Clinical audit is a well-established tool within modern healthcare and a key component of effective clinical governance, which can be used to improve patient care, safety, experience and outcomes.
-Clinical audit is defined within the BSSD as “a systematic examination or review of medical radiological procedures that seeks to improve the quality and outcome of patient care through structural review, whereby medical radiological practices, procedures and results are examined against agreed standards for medical radiological procedures, with modifications of practices, where appropriate and the application of new standards if necessary.”
+Clinical audit is defined within the BSSD as “a systematic examination or review of medical radiological procedures that seek to improve the quality and outcome of patient care through structural review, whereby medical radiological practices, procedures and results are examined against agreed standards for medical radiological procedures, with modifications of practices, where appropriate and the application of new standards if necessary.”
 The term “medical radiological practices” also encompasses hybrid imaging, interventional cardiology procedures, nuclear medicine and radiotherapy techniques.

-All three consortium partners work collaboratively with other organisations, including national and specialist societies and via their memberships, to promote and enhance BSSD compliance, and support clinical audit practice.
+All three consortium partners work collaboratively with other organisations, including national and specialist societies and via their memberships to promote and enhance BSSD compliance and support clinical audit practice.

 A pan-European study is timely to evaluate current levels of BSSD compliance and the development of supporting clinical audit processes, to understand why clinical audit’s use is so limited, and how to improve its broader implementation and to foster its full integration into existing audit programmes in healthcare.
-The study involving not only professional and national societies who may be responsible for external coordination of audit, but also other auditing organisations, competent authorities and health authorities.
+The study involving not only professional and national societies who may be responsible for external coordination of an audit, but also other auditing organisations, competent authorities and health authorities.
 The EANM, ESR and ESTRO are well-placed to direct this undertaking using their knowledge and expertise in this field and their extensive professional networks; each associated medical speciality (Nuclear Medicine, Radiology, Radiation Oncology) is likely to have different experiences and requirements.